Sreeram2611/PRODIGY_CS_01/README.md

-# PRODIGY_CS_01
-Task 1 - Caesar Cipher Program
+# 🔐 Task 1

-# 🔐 Task 1 - Caesar Cipher Program
+# Caesar Cipher Program

 This Python script implements the **Caesar Cipher** — a simple encryption algorithm that shifts each letter in the message by a user-defined value.